-Going for a walk with your dog seems like such a simple thing.
+Having a great walk with your dog seems like such a simple thing.
 Grab a leash and go!
 But anyone who has been dragged down the road by an energetic pup knows better than that: sometimes, you need a little help.
 The array of tools at your disposal can be dizzying.
 How do you choose?
 Which is best?
-Here are 6 essentials to having a great dog walk.
+Here are 6 essentials to having a great walk with your dog.

 #1 Poo bags.
 This one’s not complicated.
 Poop happens.
 Be a decent human being and pick up after your dog.
 A few grocery bags stuffed in your pocket will do the trick, but if your dog is the cheeky type who always somehow knows how many bags you’ve got and poops once more than that, invest in a few store-bought rolls.